Reach-avoid games for players with damped double integrator dynamics: Optimal Strategy in Defender-Winning Scenarios

-Now, we introduce the concept of multiple reachable region and analyse its properties for later proofs. \begin{definition}[Multiple Reachable Region] Given $\mathbf{x}_{i0}$ and $\mathbf{v}_{i0}$, the multiple reachable region of player $i$, designated by $\mathcal{M}_i$, $i\in\{A,D\}$, is the set of points in $\mathbb{R}^2$ that player $i$ has multiple strategies to reach. \end{definition} An illustration of $\mathcal{M}_i$ is shown in Fig.~\ref{fig:region}, where the elements will be introduced in the subsequent discussion.
-There should exist three distinct times for the player to reach a certain point in $\mathcal{M}_i$.
+\begin{definition}[Multiple Reachable Region, MRR] The multiple reachable region of player $i$, designated by $\mathcal{M}_i$, $i\in\{A,D\}$, is the set of points in $\mathbb{R}^2$ that the player can reach through more than one Normal strategy. \end{definition} An illustration of $\mathcal{M}_i$ is shown in Fig.~\ref{fig:region}.
+There are three distinct times for the player to reach a certain position $\mathbf{x}$ in $\mathcal{M}_i$.